lollipopman/vinyl/README.md

       -cpuprofile string
             write cpu profile to this file
+      -d    display diffs instead of rewriting files -i uint
+            number of spaces to indent (default 2)
-      -d    display diffs instead of rewriting files -l    list files whose formatting differs from vinyl's -w    write result to (source) file instead of stdout
+      -l    list files whose formatting differs from vinyl's -w    write result to (source) file instead of stdout